General misconduct meetings and hearings

 The panel hearing

-A general misconduct panel deals with matters of a serious nature, such as assault (physical, sexual or verbal), threats, highly offensive behaviour, and damage to property.
+The Student Misconduct Panel (SMP) deals with matters of a serious nature, such as assault (physical, sexual or verbal), threats, highly offensive behaviour, and damage to property.

 If required to attend a panel hearing, the respondent will be provided with the panel procedures.